This chapter was revised by the author on July 22, 2020.

 - Presence of anomalous vertical movements

-- Outward rotation of the eye in up or down gaze which is due to the lateral rectus recruiting more motor neuron activity when looking up or down
+- Outward rotation of the eye in upgaze or downgaze that is due to the LR increasing or recruiting more motor neuron activity when looking up or down

 The surgical procedures commonly used in these patients are: